At a glance

 About the National Slate Museum

+The museum is closed for a major redevelopment until around spring 2027; the description below applies to the museum as it normally operates and to its planned reopening.
 The National Slate Museum occupies the original Victorian engineering workshops of the Dinorwig slate quarry on the shore of Llyn Padarn at Llanberis.
 The workshops — built in the 1870s to service one of the largest slate quarries in the world — have been preserved almost intact: the pattern shop, foundry, smithy, machine shop and erecting shop stand as they did when the quarry was working, housing a collection that tells the story of Welsh slate from its geological origins to its global export.

 Dinorwig quarry employed up to 3,000 men at its Victorian peak, extracting the blue-grey slate from the terraced faces of Elidir Fawr above Llanberis.
 The quarry closed in 1969.
 The mountain was subsequently hollowed out to become the Dinorwig Power Station (Electric Mountain) — but the workshop buildings were preserved and handed to the National Museum of Wales, opening as a museum in 1972.
 Entry is free, as with all National Museum Wales sites.

 Working demonstrations of slate splitting and dressing run throughout opening hours — skilled demonstrators show how Victorian quarrymen produced roofing slates of remarkable thinness by hand.
 The 15.4-metre water wheel (the largest working water wheel in mainland Britain) has been restored to working order.
 A row of reconstructed quarrymen's cottages shows domestic life across different eras of the quarry's history.
-The museum is comprehensively covered and works well in any weather.
+When open, the museum is comprehensively covered and works well in any weather.

 Find it on the map